dmarkert/cleandataproject/codebook.md

 ##Variable Descriptions
 I've included outputs from running `str()` on the dataset to give you an brief understanding of the data.
 Where necessary, I'll describe it as well.
 I encourage the reader to review the *feature_info.txt* and *README.txt* included with the UAC Har Dataset for additional information.
 You can also look at the [study webpage](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) to find out more information about the variables measured as well.

 Columns were renamed only slightly from the original (parenthesis were removed and underscores were replaced by periods) to make it easier to map them back to the raw data.
+I also concluded after fully expanding a few of the columns that the long-form versions didn't make the dataset any easier to read through.

 ###subject.id